biojava/biojava.github.io/wiki/BioJava:CookBook:PDB:read3.0.md

 The FileParsingParameters class allows to configure various aspects of the file parser:

-### setParseCAOnly(boolean)

-Parse only the Atom records for C-alpha atoms

-### setParseSecStruc(boolean)

-A flag if the secondary structure information from the PDB file (author's assignment) should be parsed.
-If true the assignment can be accessed through AminoAcid.getSecStruc();

 ### setAlignSeqRes(boolean)

 Should the AminoAcid sequences from the SEQRES and ATOM records of a PDB